Certified Livestock Producer Program

 Can I use the Certified Livestock Producer logo in my business?

 The Certified Livestock Producer Program logo may be used on company signs, apparel, business cards and letterhead.
 Any other use must first be approved by ISDA.
-Any questions should be directed to the Livestock Program Manager Kimmi Devaney for clarification.

 Who can I contact with questions?